-We reignited our graduate programme, and are proud of the diverse group of talented individuals that joined us, reflecting gender, ethnic and socioeconomic diversity within the communities we operate in.
+We evolved and broadened our graduate programme, with further improved demographic results this year.
+We are proud of the diverse group of talented individuals that joined us, reflecting gender, ethnic and socioeconomic diversity within the communities we operate in.

 We also monitor the gender balance of our learning programmes and development plans to ensure that we extend the same opportunities to both women and men.